 At test time, we measure the performance of the trained model on 2 sets of evaluation examples, one that only use rules from the training split for their translation (equal to training distribution), and other that uses rules only from the heldout split for their translation (different from training distribution).
-Recall that the model is being measured without any phrasebooks information at evaluation.
+The model is being measured without any phrasebooks information at evaluation.
 We conduct the above experiment for each phrasebook, i.e. we create 5 sets of experiments where we only create heldout split for one specific level of phrasebook.
-In Figure 6, we show that the model fails to perform any translation that use the rules from the heldout split, in each experiment.
+In Figure 7, we show that the model fails to perform any translation that use the rules from the held-out split in all settings.
 This shows that the model only internalizes those rules that are important for the translation task for the training samples, and which incurs an increase in training loss when dropped.

-Figure 6: Ablations on Annealing Dropout for MLT(5, 10) assess whether models internalize rules not used in training samples.
+Figure 7.
+Ablations on Annealing Dropout for $\mathbf{MLT}(5,10)$ assess whether models internalize rules not used in training samples.
 (Left to right) $1 \le i \le 5$: Five independent experiments where a held-out split is created for phrasebook π_i^ , and training excludes samples that use the translation rules in the heldout split of π_i^ .
 Evaluation is conducted on two sets: one where samples do not use held-out rules from π_i^ and one where only held-out rules from π_i^ are used.
 The model's random performance on the latter indicates that it internalizes only rules used during training, particularly those whose removal increases loss.

-C.2 MECHANISTIC INSIGHTS
+C.2.
+Mechanistic Insights